jedforrest/BondGraphs.jl/docs/src/examples.md

 ```

 ## Electrochemical System - Ion Transport
 A multiphysics bond graph example that combines biochemical reactions with electrical (ion) forces.
+This example is taken from Cudmore et al.[^3]

-Taken from Section 8.4 in *Analysing and simulating energy-based models in biology using BondGraphTools* (Cudmore et al., 2021).
+[^3]: Cudmore et al., _Analysing and simulating energy-based models in biology using BondGraphTools_ (2021)

 For this example we are modelling three ion pore channels for Na<sup>+</sup>, Cl<sup>-</sup> and K<sup>+</sup>.
 It is therefore a good idea to define a function that returns an ion pore base model.